 In order to start drawing, the base face must be selected first.
-After that, activate the FACE IN FACE mode from the SURFACES > INSERT ribbon menu.
+After that, activate the POLYGON IN FACE mode from the SURFACES > INSERT ribbon menu.
+If you wish to insert a circular face, activate the CIRCLE IN FACE mode from the SURFACES > INSERT ribbon menu.